Zaneham/SLATEC/README.md

 **Zane Hambly** — Ongoing GOTO elimination, control flow modernisation, and test suite development.

-## The use of generative AI
+## Development Tools

-Generative LLM models such as Anthropic's Claude (Opus 4.5 and Sonnet) and my own offline models (Qwen coder with augmented epistemic detection) have been used for running tests and summarising their results.
-Code and documentation for better or worse is authored by me.
+Generative LLM models (including my own offline models with augmented epistemic detection) have been used for running tests and summarising results.
+Code and documentation is authored by me.

 Apologies for the NZ English throughout :-)